How is Used Stock Indices Margin Calculated?

 Used Stock Margin

-What is Used Stock Indices Margin? : amount of money on your account which has already been used when buying a trade order, this stock order is the one that is displayed and shown in open trades.
-As a trader you can't use this amount/sum of money after opening a trade because you have already used it & it isn't available to you.
+What is Used Indices Margin? : amount of money on your account which has already been used when buying a trade order, this stock order is the one that is displayed and shown in open trades.
+As a trader you can not use this amount/sum of money after opening a trade because you've already used it & it isn't available to you.

-In other terms, because your online broker has opened up a trade for you using the capital you've borrowed, you must maintain this usable margin for your trading account as a security collateral to allow you to continue using this leverage that the broker has assigned you.
+In other terms, because your online trading broker has opened up a trade for you using the capital you've borrowed, you as a trader must maintain this usable margin for your account as a security collateral to allow you to continue using this leverage which the broker has assigned you.

-Explanation of How is Used Margin Calculated on MT4?
+Explanation of How is Used Margin Calculated on the MT4?

 How is Used Margin Calculated?